wpmudev/custompress/readme.txt

 == Guides ==

 = Basic workflow =

+This guide assumes you are using the latest version of the plugin.

 1. Add a custom "Post Type":
 1.1.
 Go to: CustomPress -> Content Types -> Post Types -> Add Post Type